Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are numerous concerns to be able to examine during a house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a myriad of things to look over during the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can be extremely costly for property managers and landlords.
-For expert assistance, get in touch today and book your rental property house assessment.
+The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice, call now and schedule your rental property home assessment.

 home assessments for rental properties